In a Nutshell:

 P.S.
 If you’re looking for more great options for babies and toddlers, check out this article for our favorite hooded towels for little ones.
 Even though they’re *technically* bath towels, you can easily take them to the pool or beach.

-3. Stray & Wander (Turkish cotton beach towels)
+Stray & Wander

 Material: Organic Turkish Cotton, Linen, Bamboo